Ketogenic Interventions for PKD

 BHB + Citrate synergistic effect

-Combination of BHB and citrate at lower doses outperformed either compound alone at higher doses in rat PKD models, suggesting synergistic benefit.
+Combination of BHB and citrate at lower doses outperformed either compound alone at higher doses in a rat PKD model, suggesting synergistic benefit.

 DIPAK Consortium observational data